-Section D(/) - Navigation
+Section D(1) - Navigation

-- 1. Navigational tracks are shown in Part III-C of this report.
-The scheduled route through the RYUKYUS was modified to avoid a minefield south of TAKU SHIMA. - through minefields.
-This channel was 10 miles long and was traversed at night, Transport Group ABLE arriving off the entrance to SASEBO Har or at dawn on 22 September 1975.
+1. Navigational tracks are shown in Part III-C of this report.
+The scheduled route through the RYUKYUS was modified to avoid a minefield south of TAKU SHIMA.

+2. The approach to SASEBO was made via a /000 yard swept channel • through minefields.
+This channel was /0 miles long and was traversed at night, Transport Group ABLE arriving off the entrance to SASEBO Har or at dawn on 22 September 19/5.
 The swept channel was buoyed and two destroyers were stationed, one at the entrance to the channel, and the other ten miles farther north in the channel, to facilitate the navigation of ships entering.
 All ships negotiated the channel without incident.
-Japanese navigational lights were burning, but visibility was poor during rain squalls, and navigation was largely dependent on radar fixes.
+Japanese navigational lights were burning, but visibility was peer during rain squalls, and n vigation was largely dependent on radar fixes.